IvanShedrin/FirstProject/README.md

 ============

 123
 It`s my first shared project.
+This text must be shown in GitHub